gbuzykin/uxs/README.md

 This is a collection of useful (template) classes and functions developed upon standard C++ library.
 It can be compiled using *C++11*, but *C++17* is more preferable.
-This README file briefly describes contents of this library and can be not up-do-date, it is also gives guidelines how to use this stuff.
-For more detailed information see wiki [wiki](https://github.com/gbuzykin/std-ext/wiki) pages.
+This README file briefly describes contents of this library and can be not up-do-date, it also gives guidelines on how to use this stuff.
+For more detailed information see [wiki](https://github.com/gbuzykin/std-ext/wiki) pages.

 The collection includes the following groups of helpers: